Damien Harris Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Against the Dolphins, Harris' 25 rushing yards per game over his four career matchups are 34.5 fewer than his over/under in Sunday's game.
+- In his four career matchups against them, Harris has averaged 25 rushing yards per game versus the Dolphins, 32.5 fewer than his over/under in Sunday's game.

-- Harris, in four matchups versus the Dolphins, has not run for a TD.

-- Harris will go up against a Dolphins squad that allows 108.3 rushing yards per game and is the NFL's 10th-ranked rush defense.
+- The Dolphins give up 108.3 yards per game on the ground, the NFL's 10th-ranked rush defense.

-- The Dolphins have allowed 14 rushing touchdowns, 12th in the league.
+- Harris and the Patriots will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).

 Recent Performances

-- In last week's contest against the Jaguars, Harris carried the ball nine times for 35 yards and scored two touchdowns.
+- In last week's matchup with the Jaguars, Harris ran for 35 yards on nine carries while scoring two touchdowns on the ground.

-- Over his last three outings, Harris has run for 138 yards on 27 carries (46.0 ypg), with five touchdowns.
+- Over his last three games, Harris has rushed for 138 yards (46.0 per game) on 27 carries with five touchdowns.

 Harris' New England Teammates